urupaud/k3s-fiverr/README.md

 # Deploy Airflow with celery workers , Dask with workers and Flask API

-Please refer aiflow, dask and flask directories for information.
+Please refer airflow, dask and flask directories for information.